 Most systems have a voltage regulator that can be adjusted.
 BMW’s mechanical voltage regulators can be adjusted for proper charge voltage, but that takes a special set up to do it safely.
 The solid state can also be adjusted.
 The /5 should read about 14.1 to 14.2 volts at the end of charging.
 Under 14.0 volts and the battery will be found to be undercharged.

 Important note; It is commonly accepted that the charge voltage should show 13.8 volts.
 I went into the testing and servicing of batteries with that number.
 We found that, for whatever reason, it wasn’t enough for the charge voltage measurement to show only 13.8, but just over 14 volts was needed.
 Later I learned that Ford had the same higher numbers.

 When the battery capacity drops significantly, say 90%, and we still charge it at the rate for a new battery, we are over charging it.
-We all know to only charge at 10% of capacity, but what is the capacity for a used battery?
-It the battery is down to only 10% of it’s original capacity, then it is being over charged by 10 times.
+We all know to only charge at 10% of capacity, but what is the capacity of a used battery?
+If the battery is down to only 10% of its original capacity, then it is being over charged by 10 times.
 This makes the battery “hot.”
 The heat can cause the plates to warp.
 They may warp enough to short out.
 That is the condition where they tend to explode.